(3 out of 7) people rely on seafood as their primary source of animal protein

 Conservation International protects biodiversity and improves the wellbeing of ocean-dependent communities by implementing sustainable fisheries and aquaculture solutions built on partnerships and investments from ocean to plate.

 Join hundreds of thousands of people who learn about exciting conservation projects around the world.
 Be the first to know.
 Sign up for Conservation International email.

 No fishery has the same set of challenges, so Conservation International creates tools and partnerships to identify and address the unique ecological, social and economic needs and barriers for each fishery in which we work.
-We focus on coastal fisheries across nine countries to empower ocean-dependent communities to create the sustainable fisheries and aquaculture that they need to thrive.
+We focus on coastal fisheries across nine countries to help ocean-dependent communities create the sustainable fisheries and aquaculture that they need to thrive.